 Participate in managing and promoting the Great River Road by becoming involved in the Ambassador program.

-Attend a regional meeting in one of the five geographic segments.Each of the five geographic segments of the Great River Road are elected at regional meetings for two year terms.
+Attend a regional meeting in one of the five geographic segments.Each of the five geographic segments of the Great River Road are elected at regional meetings for four year terms.